To The Airport, Heading West

 I’m using SuperShuttle again.
 It is a really good service.
 I get regular texts to tell me the bus is on its way, plus the company has an excellent Maps-like tracking system where you can watch a little blue bus move along a street map of the city in real-time.
 It’s really cool.
 And very useful.

 The bus is on time and we pick up two other people before heading to the airport, where we duly arrive at 1.30 pm.
-The airport is quiet today so I’m quickly through security then stop off at a Subway-type place to get a sub for lunch, which I eat whilst waiting near the gate.
-The plane is on-time: it’s a near 4 hour flight to San Jose with Alaska Air – I got a cheap direct flight – but we are again on-time on arrival.
+The airport is quiet today so I’m quickly through security then I stop off at a Subway-type place for lunch.
+I eat whilst waiting near the gate.
+The plane is on-time.
+It’s a near 4 hour flight to San Jose with Alaska Air – I got a cheap direct flight – but we are again on-time on arrival.

 Back In Downtown San Jose

 There’s a free shuttle bus that runs around the terminals that takes me to the Metro/Airport VTA station.
 From there I catch the light rail train to San Antonio station in the heart of downtown San Jose.
 It’s just a short walk and I’m soon checking-in again at the Four Points by Sheraton on South 1st Street, where I stayed last year.
 I got another good rate and I know it’s a decent hotel near the transport link I need.
 After unpacking I venture out to the Safeway I also used last year, and purchase my breakfast for the next two days.

 Back at the hotel I chill for a while before going out for dinner.
 San Jose doesn’t really have much going on downtown.
 There was little choice in terms of live music for tonight, the same as last year.
 If, as I hope, I’ll be back to see the 49ers next year in 2018, I decide I’ll need to re-think where I stay next year.
 This is reinforced when I realise later that I’ve made a mistake in going to Café Stritch again.
 The club has since closed for good.